Jason Boal

 Snell & Wilmer

-Jason Boal is a certified planner (AICP) with the law firm Snell & Wilmer.
+Jason Boal is a Certified Planner (AICP) who was elected to serve as the APA Utah Chapter President starting in 2025.
+He is employed the Salt Lake City offices of the law firm Snell & Wilmer as an Urban Planner.
 Previously, he was the Deputy Director of Development Services for Ada County, Idaho.
-Prior to that, he was the Planning and Building director in Teton County, Idaho and Victor City, Idaho.
-He also worked as a planner in Latah County, Idaho and Heber City, Utah.
+Prior to that, he was the Planning & Building Director in Teton County, Idaho, as well as the same role in Victor City, Idaho.
+He also worked as a Planner in Latah County, Idaho and Heber City, Utah, after getting his start in the planning profession with Epic Engineering P.C. in Heber City, Utah.
 Jason taught land use courses as an adjunct professor at both Boise State University and the University of Idaho.
-He has served in several positions of leadership for APA Idaho and APA Utah, most recently as the Awards Committee Chair.
-Jason received a bachelor’s of science studying geographic information systems from BYU and a master’s of science in Bioregional Planning and Community Design from the University of Idaho.
+He has served in several positions of leadership for APA Idaho and APA Utah, most recently he was the Awards Committee Chair and Co-Legislative Committee Chair for APA Utah.
+Jason received a Bachelor of Science in Geographic Information Systems from Brigham Young University and a Master of Science in Bioregional Planning and Community Design from the University of Idaho.
+In his spare time Jason enjoys traveling with his family, backpacking, camping, playing hockey as well as restoring/building cars and motorcycles.

 Session(s):